 Cindy Bunch, the #2 seller’s agent out of over 4,000 in the Lawrenceville, Georgia region, says: “You can want to sell fast, but you’ve got to pay attention to the facts of the market and be aware that the market changes.
 It goes up and it goes down.
 It’s not a permanent fixed line in any direction.
 Neither the seller nor their agent can control the market.”

-While you can’t control all aspects of your home sale, here’s what you should (and shouldn’t) do to increase your chances of selling your home in record time.
+Here’s what you should (and shouldn’t) do to increase your chances of selling your home in record time.